gdbooks/3DCollisions/Chapter4/point_in_triangle.md

 ## Testing Normals

 There is another intersection test we can perform, this one is easyer to read but harder to visualize.
+The first answer [Here](http://math.stackexchange.com/questions/51326/determining-if-an-arbitrary-point-lies-inside-a-triangle-defined-by-three-points) does a decent job of explaining the algorithm.

 Given a triangle ABC and point P, we translate triangle ABC in a way that P lies on it's origin.
 The test now becomes checking if world origin is contained in the translated triangle (Still refered to as ABC).